Yananwang1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](reasearch05-1.PNG)

-This project is related to mine because This code is similar to my project.
-We all used input pin as trigger to switch sound.
+This project is related to mine because just like the previous one, all use the touchpad to make sounds, and this one is more complicated.

 ### Related project 6 Musical Instrument with Micro:Bit ###